A closer look at dark matter production in exponential growth scenarios: The unintegrated Boltzmann equation for exponential production

-Note that the above scattering is initial condition dependent.
-To determine the dark matter abundance in this case requires two inputs.
-The first input is regarding the information of the mechanism which generates the initial abundance of the dark matter, and the second input is regarding the model which initiates the dark matter exponential growth.
-In this section, we remain as generic as possible in our discussion and follow a model-independent approach.
-The only assumptions we consider here are that the scattering in eqn.~(\ref{eqn:exp-scattering}) serves as the dominant production mode for dark matter, and the initial dark matter abundance is negligibly small i.e. $Y_\chi(x_{\rm init}) \ll Y_\chi(x_{\rm today})$\footnote{Here $Y_\chi$ is the comoving dark matter abundance compared at two epochs initial and present day.}.
-We return to model specific details in section~\ref{sec:model}.
+required for exponential production.
+Note that the mass of $\phi$ should be less than three times the mass of dark matter to avoid direct production of dark matter through the decays of $\phi$. \item Since Boltzmann equation is a differential equation, to solve it we require the knowledge of initial conditions, specifically the initial dark matter distribution function.
+This input is regarding the information of the mechanism which generates the initial abundance of the dark matter.
+There are large number of possibilities here, the initial abundance could have been generated by gravitational production of dark matter, freeze-in process etc..
+In this section, we remain as generic as possible in our discussion and follow a model-independent approach regarding the initial abundance of dark matter.
+In section~\ref{sec:specific-examples}, we consider few initial conditions to obtain the final dark matter distribution.

-We are now in the stage to discuss the Boltzmann equation $\mathcal{L}[f_\chi(p,t)] = \mathcal{C}[f_\chi(p,t)]$ corresponding to dark matter production.
-Here $\mathcal{L}$ is the usual Liouville's operator for a homogeneous and isotropic expanding universe, and $\mathcal{C}$ is the collision operator which in general constitutes of both elastic and inelastic scatterings of dark matter with other particles.
-Note that in our case collision operator receives dominant contributions from scattering in eqn.~(\ref{eqn:exp-scattering}) and we neglect all sub-dominant scatterings in our model-independent framework.
-The operators acting on dark matter phase space distribution are given as: